 There is little sign of poverty in the Azores, and there are few recorded crimes against tourists.

 During the lean the years, many Azoreans immigrated to the US and then returned, so there tends to be a more sympathetic view of the politics embraced by the current U.S. administration than you'll find in other European countries.
 This also means that many citizens and visitors to the Azores speak English fluently; a benefit to tourists who don't speak Portuguese.

 When to go to the Azores Islands

 The Azores are awash in flowers in the spring, so May might be the ideal time to visit.
 Ferries start running in earnest in June, so that might be a consideration for you.
 I'd say April to September would be the season in the Azores.
 You might want to avoid the rainy season, November to March.
-The gulf stream keeps the water fairly warm all year around, and Nordic visitors like to come to the Azores to swim in the winter.
+The gulf stream keeps the water fairly warm all year round, and Nordic visitors like to come to the Azores to swim in the winter.
 Summer is prime whale-watching time.

 Island Hop to Madeira